dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 14 - RL (Model-based).md

 RL includes a system with its state and control input for the system, and the environment has a reward function which defines the reward associated with every state and control.
 The RL algorithm aims to accumulate the highest possible reward.
 Model-based RL uses am explicit model of the environment's dynamics, while model-free RL solely learns by interacting with the environment with reward.
 Deep reinforcement learning incorporates neural networks.

 ## Applicability / Problems solved
 RL is very useful to synthesize optimal or robust policy in the unknown environment.
-Especially, task involving multi-contact which suffers from difficulties and costliness of precise modeling can be solved
+Especially, some tasks involving multi-contact which suffers from difficulties and costliness of precise modeling can be solved with RL.
+In addtion, RL is highly adaptable to changes in the enviroment

 ## Assumptions and limitations